How to Make a Pan Sauce

 3) Saute Some Seasonings

-Sauté some onions, garlic, shallots, or other aromatics (usually some member of the onion family) until tender.
+Sauté some onions, garlic, shallots, or other aromatics (usually some member of the onion family) in the same pan until tender.
+There should still be enough fat in the pan, but you can add a touch more oil or butter if needed.
 Add some herbs or seasonings if desired.

 4) Deglaze the Pan